BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 These Sales credit dictates how much (In Nu.) you, or your sub-agents are able to sell before you need to remit the Sales Receipts to our offices.
 You are able to split your total sales limit across your sub-agents as you see fit.
 - Deposit Receipt Limit
-- Prize Payout Limits

-These limits are set through your manager and can be increased by leaving a
+These limits are set through your manager and can be increased by leaving additional funds on deposit with BLL.

+For example, if you wish to establish your Sales Agent account with a Nu.
+300,000 limit, then you must leave Nu.
+300,000 on deposit with Bhutan Lottery Limited during the term of your agreement.

+This amount, less any amounts owing to BLL will be refunded to you upon closure of your account.

 # Managing your Prize Payout Float

+- Your Aggregate Withdrawal Float
+- Agent Withdrawal Float
+- Agent Prize Payout Limits

 # Creating Sub Sales Agents
 ![Contact](/uploads/contact.png "Contact"){:height="100px" width="100px"}